 Recognize recurring patterns in music

-Each piece of music may be unique, but there are a finite number of intervals (or distances between notes).
-Solfege will help you recognize these intervals in songs, and eventually, you’ll be able to recognize intervals in a series: aka melodies.
+Good news: each piece of music may be unique, but there are a finite number of intervals (or distances between notes).
+Solfege will help you recognize these intervals in songs, and eventually, you’ll be able to recognize intervals in a series: a.k.a. melodies.
+You will also be able to recognize when pitches are raised or lowered based on whether they fit in with major scale solfege or not.

 This sort of recognition will lead to a deeper understanding of melodies, chord progressions, and song structures.